mvolkmann/blog/src/astro.md

 "https://docs.astro.build/en/guides/integrations-guide/alpinejs/",
 "Alpine integration" %}.

+### Component Communication

+Server-side generated (SSG) components which include all `.astro` files cannot pass functions to other components.
+This prevents server-side rendered (SSR) components (implemented with frameworks like React, Svelte, and Vue) that are rendered from an SSG component from returning data to the SSG component.

+When this kind of inter-component communication is needed, all the components involved must be SSR components.

+A workaround for this limitation is to use Alpine `x-data`.
+Here is an example:

+TODO: Provide this!

 ## Sharing State (nanostores)

 The recommended way to share state (data) between components is to use the